kentotak/rsdp/README.md

 MATLAB toolbox dependencies:
 - Curve Fitting Toolbox
+- Optimization Toolbox

 ### Image processing
-Image processing prior to the DIC analysis is possible, which requires [Miji](https://imagej.net/plugins/miji) and [Fiji](https://imagej.net/software/fiji/) to be installed.
+Image processing prior to the DIC analysis is possible, which requires [Fiji](https://imagej.net/software/fiji/) to be installed, with [Miji](https://imagej.net/plugins/miji) in the *Scripts* subfolder (see the guidebook for more details).

 ### Installation Instructions
 You may either